hamim23z/hamim23z/README.md

 - 🎤 Check out my startup, now called Engrnuity!
 And join the waitlist! https://engrnuity.vercel.app/
 - ⌚ Engrnuity is in development with the new version 60% completed.
 - 🔭 I’m a previous SWE + Web Dev Intern at the NYC Department of Records and Information Services (DORIS) and NYC Department of Design and Construction (DDC)
-- 📚 My tech stack consists of JavaScript, Typescript, Python, React, NextJS, NodeJS, OpenAI, Docker, and AI (NLP, LLM, Deep Learning).
+- 📚 My tech stack consists of JavaScript, TypeScript, Python, React, NextJS, NodeJS, OpenAI, Docker, and AI (NLP, LLM, Deep Learning).
-- 🌱 I’m currently learning and sharpening my skills in Java and MongoDB.
+- 🌱 I’m currently learning and sharpening my skills in Machine Learning and Java.
-- 🔍 I'm interested in learning more about AI, ML, and Cybersecurity.
 - 📫 How to reach me: Email at hamimc232@gmail.com or my LinkedIn at https://www.linkedin.com/in/hamimc/